alankrantas/alankrantas/notes/investigations.md

 Judging from their social media activities - half of the posts were Russian - Tibbo Systems seems to be operating primary in Russian domestic market.

 So both Tibbo Technology and Tibbo Systems are Russian companies, with Tibbo Technology washing its origin to Taiwan possibly to avoid sanctions in relation to the Russian-Ukraine War and/or US chip ban to China.
+It's unclear that does Tibbo Technology supply products to Tibbo Systems or Russian domestic market.